-First MySQL/NoSQL/Cloud Latin America Conference
+First MySQL/NoSQL/Cloud Latin American Conference

 Jul 3, 2012 / By Francisco Bordenave

 - Nelson Calero (independent consultant) talked about health infrastructure and industry standards using MariaDB.
-It was very nice to understand how Uruguay is trying to merge their health systems using Open Source software (of course starting with MariaDB)
+It was very nice to understand how Uruguay is trying to merge their health systems using Open Source software (of course starting with MariaDB).